North Cascade Hiking Adventure

 Night in hotel.

-We will stretch our legs with a couple of short hikes to some waterfall, river dam, and viewpoints.
+We will stretch our legs with short hikes to waterfalls, river dams, and viewpoints.

 Very likely (if time permits) that day, we can perform one more small hike (up to 5-6 miles with up to 800' elevation gain).